itdog1973/individual-project/readme.md

 ![Alt Text](https://dv0q95071dj8r.cloudfront.net/character.gif)

 * Images upload with preview & enlarge function

+* Use Nginx to Configure SSL and redirect HTTP request to HTTPS

 * Pictures that users send in the chat room are stored in S3 bucket

 ## **Open API Specification:**